jsdev/CertifiedTesterCV/README.md

 [508dev](https://lkdn.in/508dev) | REMOTE US

 ## Objective
-To secure a 508 Tester or 508 Developer lead.
+To secure a 508 Tester/Educator position.
 I have a suite of products I bring to the table that I own IP of and want to continue to iterate over and refine with generatice AI.

 ## Summary
 I have repeatedly shipped perfectly compliant rich web based desktop and mobile applications on first attempt since 2013.

 I intentionally DO NOT write my own code anymore, I only plan, refine and define definition of done.

-## Recent Work History
+## Relative Work History
 - 2023 created a DOM Mutation Auditor that does continuous micro scans as a page mutates from user interactions.
 Enabling teams without e2e tests, or access to manual testers access to the violations.
 - 2022 Agile Dev Conf lightening talk on e2e router, config, and micro test injection and how that allows your test coverage to automa[t|g]ically grow as you buikd oit your routes and application.
 - 2021 Selected to lead an organization accessibility reporting and remediation program.